mikedilger/gossip/README.md

 This is pre-alpha code.
 It is not ready for use.

+NOTE: I am reworking this code to use GTK4 because something about Tauri/JavaScript/WebkitGTK is dog slow.
+See issue #58.
+I probably wont be pushing my work into this repo until I'm sure it's on the right path, so don't fret if this repo seems idle for a while.

 ## Features

 - Asychronous design: No busy waiting, no repeatitive polling, easy on your processor.